We love a good pork steak here, the beautiful crispy brown sear, and the tender, juicy meat on the inside, cooked to perfection.

 When the barbeque sauce comes to a simmer, add 2 pork steaks to the skillet.
 Cook for 7 minutes on each side, then transfer to a plate to rest for 3 minutes before serving.

 Stovetop pork steaks take less than 30 minutes to make.
-This is a great make-ahead meal for busy weeknights.
+And having a few 30-minute recipes on hand has been a lifesaver for those busy weeknights.

 Store any leftover steaks in the refrigerator for up to 4 days in an airtight container.